Step by step instructions for your agency on how to use the All-of-Government (AoG) talent acquisition services contract.

 Check that the contractors are not engaged in another project that could limit their ability to deliver the tasks set out in the service order.

 Note: TSOs may be exclusive or non-exclusive.
-Use the TSO template in the contract documents section

 Your provider is required to send you a provider performance survey.
-It is important that you complete this so that we can continue to monitor the performance of the panel.
-As part of service delivery, your provider must also arrange for candidate management and care.
-This could include:
+It’s important you complete this so we can continue to monitor the performance of the panel.

-There is more information in the Master Services Agreement, or you can email us.
+There's more information in the Master Services Agreement, or you can email us.

-If you have any queries on potential conflicts or disputes, please indicate this in the subject line of your email.
+If you have any queries on potential conflicts or disputes, indicate this in the subject line of your email.

 End of process